DuckDB Time Zones: Supporting Calendar Extensions

 TIMESTAMP WITH TIME ZONE (or

 TIMESTAMPTZ for short) data type.
-The ICU extension is pre-bundled in DuckDB’s Python and R clients and can be optionally installed in the remaining clients.
+The ICU extension is pre-bundled in DuckDB’s Python client and can be optionally installed in the remaining clients.

 In this post, we will describe how time works in DuckDB and what time zone functionality has been added.